 Who Benefits from a Cohabitation Agreement?

 All couples can benefit from a cohabitation agreement, whether wealthy or not.
 These agreements often define the relationship between the parties, preemptively address possible issues if the relationship is severed by choice or by death, and provide peace of mind in the event that the circumstances surrounding your relationship change.
 The longer you live together, the more likely you both are to accumulate money, property, and debt that can be difficult to separate in the event of a breakup.
 If you have children together or have children from prior relationships, there may be other issues that need to be discussed as part of the cohabitation agreement.
 And in some instances, one partner may find they are having to defend against an allegation of common-law marriage, which is recognized in Texas, and is the same as if you had married in a formal marriage ceremony.
 At a minimum, a cohabitation agreement can help couples avoid expensive and extensive legal consequences if one partner tries to assert that the parties, in reality, are married and not just living together.
 Couples who expect a long-term unmarried relationship or who are in a long-term relationship tend to get cohabitation agreements for these reasons.

 A Goranson Bain Ausley Attorney Can Help

 Even if you and your significant other have an agreement in mind, it is important to speak to a family law attorney.
 An informal agreement and/or unwritten agreement may make you vulnerable to gaps or allegations of ambiguity and may not be enforced if you need to pursue legal action.
 Working with one of our experienced family law attorneys can help protect you, your interests, your finances, and can help you avoid potential problems down the road.
-Our family lawyers have the skill and knowledge you need for creating a durable cohabitation agreement that will give you and your partner clarity and peace of mind about the future.
+Our Dallas, Austin and Plano based family lawyers have the skill and knowledge you need for creating a durable cohabitation agreement in Texas that will give you and your partner clarity and peace of mind about the future.